 While you’ll never be 100% untraceable even with location services off, you can still keep tracking to a minimum.
 Use services like CyberGhost VPN, the Cookie Cleaner, and the Private Browser to protect yourself from trackers.

 Android and iOS phones don’t have settings that allow you to spoof your real location.
 Without your correct GPS information, many apps, including ride sharing, dating, and food delivery services won’t work properly.
 That’s why no manufacturer makes it easy to play around with location settings.

-You’ll find third-party services that work as GPS spoofers.
-Just keep in mind that they don’t hide your IP, so services can still pinpoint your real location.
-Use CyberGhost VPN in conjunction with these services to really hide your location.
+Some third-party services work as GPS spoofers, but keep in mind they’re illegal in some countries.
+Besides that, they don’t hide your IP address, so services can still pinpoint your real location.

 Not all devices are equal.
 Your manufacturer and operating system have tracking capabilities to track your behavior.
 Librem and Fairphones are just two examples of phones that keep data collection to a minimum.